telefonicaid/fiware-orion/doc/manuals/orion-api.md

 ## Deprecated features

-Although we try to minimize the changes in the stable version of the NGSIv2 specification, a few changes have been implemented since the first release.
-Thus, there is changed functionality that doesn't appear in the current NGSIv2 stable specification document but that Orion still supports (as [deprecated functionality](../deprecated.md)) in order to keep backward compatibility.
+During the NGSIv2 specification work, some features were developed but they don't remain in the final version of the specification.
+However, Orion implemented them at some version and are still supported in order to keep backward compatibility (as [deprecated functionality](../deprecated.md)).
+They are documented here, although **you are highly encouraged to not use any of them**.

 In particular: